 Circumstances may require you to get a credit card in your own name for the first time.
 Not having a credit score doesn’t automatically keep you from getting a card, a Wells Fargo representative says, but not having a credit score can keep you from getting the credit limit you want.
 FICO reports that 90 of the top 100 largest U.S. financial institutions use its scoring model in making consumer credit decisions.

 Barrett Burns, president and CEO of VantageScore Solutions, another leading credit score maker, says this last situation occurred recently in his own family.
 A financially secure female relative went to get her own credit card at a major bank after her husband died, and the bank only gave her a $400 limit.

-The good news is that for those seniors who have found themselves in the unscorable crowd, the fix is relatively easy.
+FICO is not likely to ease its scoring criteria, but for those seniors who have found themselves in the unscorable crowd, the fix is relatively easy.
 You just need to jump-start credit activity so the scoring models know you’re alive and can start churning your information into a score.
 For instance: